DavisNT/memory-dump-examples/README.md

 :warning: This example has no simple fix (algorithm used here is incomprehensible and makes no sense).
 It is important to understand what, where and why is happening.

-Usage of WinDbg might be needed.
+:information_source: Usage of WinDbg might be needed.

 #### Example4